DIY hovercraft guide - BR6

 Pass the servo extension cable through a mesh, as far as possible from the propeller (you can see it on the left) and secure it with a bit of tape.

-Complete the propeller protection with a polypropylene strip of 6,2 cm width and 48 cm length (channels lengthwise for better aesthetics).
+Complete the propeller protection with a corrugated plastic strip of 6,2 cm width and 48 cm length (channels lengthwise for better aesthetics).
 To give it the shape of the wire mesh, make a first fold at 11,5 cm from one edge, make another one 5,5 cm further, then 13 cm further and again 5,5 cm further.
 Screw this protection from below the hull with two screws on each side.

 The center of gravity of the BR6 must be located not exactly in the middle of the hovercraft, but rather between 22 and 22,5 cm from the rear.
 You need to define where your battery should be located for the hovercraft to be correctly balanced.